Skip to content

 Biking and walking typically fall under the term active transportation, but any form of travel powered by the human body such as using a wheelchair, skateboarding, scootering, or roller-blading is active transportation as well.

 Supporting active transportation is consistent with all of the Wasatch Front Regional Council’s Wasatch Choice Vision goals.
 WFRC participates in many active transportation planning efforts, understanding that travel choices are critical to maintaining and building an efficient and integrated transportation system for the region.
 The Transportation and Land Use Connection program provides funding to local governments to develop active transportation plans and the Active Transportation Committee involves regional stakeholders to provide guidance on bicycle and pedestrian planning issues.
-All active transportation planning efforts undertaken involve partners such as the Utah Department of Transportation; Utah Transit Authority; WFRC member counties and cities; state and local health departments; and state and local advocacy groups.
+All active transportation planning efforts undertaken involve partners such as the Utah Department of Transportation, Utah Transit Authority, WFRC member counties and cities, state and local health departments, and state and local advocacy groups.

-2019-2050 Regional Transportation Plan
+2023-2050 Regional Transportation Plan

-Overall, the 2019-2050 RTP places a growing emphasis on active transportation, considering access, convenience, and safety of bicycle users as well as integrating facilities within roadway and transit projects.
+Overall, the 2023-2050 RTP places a growing emphasis on active transportation, considering access, convenience, and safety of bicycle users as well as integrating facilities within roadway and transit projects.

 For additional information regarding active transportation, please contact Hugh Van Wagenen and visit the Active Transportation Committee for the most up-to-date information on bicycle and pedestrian planning issues.